 In graphite u.r. corner: 1, * below image, within pm: Tristes presentimientos de lo que ha de acontecer.

 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased through R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of Mrs. Maurice Young and the Samuel Putnam Avery Fund
+Museum purchase with funds donated by Mrs. Maurice Young and the Samuel Putnam Avery Fund